The Weeknd, Selena Gomez Dating Rumors: Pics Emerge Of SelGo ‘Making Out’ With Bella’s Ex

 What a difference a year makes.

-Pictures emerged — sparking dating rumors — recently that show Selena Gomez (or someone who strikes a close resemblance to her) and The Weeknd “making out.”
-The pair was seen getting mushy-mushy in public and TMZ claims to have the telling pictures as proof.
+Pictures recently emerged that sparked dating rumors showing Selena Gomez (or someone who strikes a close resemblance to her) and The Weeknd “making out.”
+The pair was seen getting mushy-mushy in public, and TMZ claims to have the telling pictures as proof.

 The Weeknd and Selena Gomez were seen out and about on Tuesday night in Santa Monica.
-Photographers snapped pictures of the two outside of Italian eatery Il Ristorante di Giorgio Baldi getting “handsy and mouthy.”
+Photographers snapped pictures of the two outside of Italian eatery, Il Ristorante di Giorgio Baldi, getting “handsy and mouthy.”

 The two were dressed casually and appeared to be comfortable around one another.
 If a picture is worth a thousand words, there’s a strong case that the two are dating.